Bolesław III Wrymouth: Seals and coinage

-In addition to the two presented bracteates from Bolesław's there is one, which is now counted among the oldest known in numismatics.
+In addition to the two presented bracteates from Bolesław's, there is one, which is now counted among the oldest known in numismatics.
 This bracteate was found in Brzeg (in Gmina Pęczniew) and preserved almost the 2/3 part of the whole weight of 0.61 g and a diameter of 27 mm.
-The coin shows the figure of the ruler with crown, sword in hand and an outstretched hand.
-Initially, was believed that showed Władysław II the Exile.
-Further studies, included by A. Mikolajczyk, identified this image with Bolesław III Wrymouth.
-Among researchers, however, today, there are discrepancies about what ruler showed the coin, because the inscription preserved is incomplete.
+The coin shows the figure of the ruler with a crown, sword in hand and an outstretched hand.
+Initially, it was believed that it showed Władysław II the Exile.
+Further studies, conducted by A. Mikolajczyk, identified this image with Bolesław III Wrymouth.
+Among researchers, however, today, there are discrepancies about which ruler showed the coin, because the inscription preserved is incomplete.

 Princely mints are mostly located in Wrocław, Płock, Gniezno and Kraków.
 In that time also existed private mints, such as Palatine Sieciech, who placed them in Sieciechów and near Kraków.

 Church foundations

-It was customary during the 12th-century for ruling families to engage in wide-ranging religious activities like donations in the benefit of the Church.
+It was customary during the 12th century for ruling families to engage in wide-ranging religious activities like donations in the benefit of the Church.
 The main objective was to spread Christianity.
 This was to legitimize religious rulers in the face of God, church hierarchs, clergy and society.
 Bolesław was not the exception, and he was not only a predatory warrior, a cunning politician and a diplomat; he was also a patron of cultural developments in his realm.

 Like most medieval monarchs, he founded several churches and monasteries.
 Among the most important of which are: